run2bizdocs/documentation/en-us/docs/4biz-helium/processes/continuity/use/register-service-continuity.md

 |**Select Vital Function**|Select the vital function, it'll have the following actions: Services - to see the services of the vital function; Scenarios - To view the scenarios of vital function; Delete - To delete the vital function|
 |**Recovery measures**|Stablish the recovery measures|
 |**Risk response measures**|Stablish the risk response measures|

+*Critical Service*
+The tool will present a list of critical services associated with vital business functions.
+This information is also available in the [BI report](https://documentation.run2biz.com/en-us/4biz-helium/additional-features/smart-analytics/use-bi-solution.html)

 ### Implementation